gengojs/core/README.md

 `__('Hello')`.
 In this step, the parser plugin must return the i18ned string.

 **So...** you may be wondering why is the core a separate module from the rest?
-The reason is because having the core on its own allows you developers to create awesome plugins.
+The reason is because having the core on its own allows you, developers, to create awesome plugins.
 I personally feel as if i18n modules are a bit limited in what it can do and myself as well.

 Anyways, one thing to note is that this module should not be used on its own.
 The actual i18n library is